-□ No
+🗆 No

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
 The methods used by the Management Company to assess investee companies, for each of the principal adverse impacts linked to sustainability factors, are as follows:

 Adverse impact indicators Valuation method (OECD countries + 5 countries) 15.
 GHG intensity ESG rating of countries: this indicator is taken into account in: Analysis of the "Energy, carbon & green sectors" issue The system of penalties for countries that have not ratified the Kyoto Protocol and the Paris Agreement 16.
-Investment countries subject to social violations ESG rating of countries: this indicator is taken into account in: Analysis of the "Employment and labour market" issue.
+Investment countries ESG rating of countries: this indicator is taken into account in: subject to social violations Analysis of the "Employment and labour market" issue.
 The penalty system for countries on the Freedom House list, updated annually in its report on (civil and political) freedoms worldwide, and for those countries that have not abolished the death penalty.